austinhyde/boilerplates/README.md

   - includes properly wrapped react-hot-loader

 ## How to use
-- clone or download this, copy the contents of the `boilerplate` folder to your project
+- clone or download this, copy the contents of the `webapp` folder to your project
 - `npm install`
 - build your thing
 - probably tweak package.json to your liking